Policy 7102 - Submission of Proposals

-OUR will check the proposal, route it to the appropriate safety review committees if necessary, and then route it to the Business Manager, the Vice President for Research and Development, and the President.
-OUR will then follow the RFP guideline for proposal distribution and arrange for the delivery of the proposal with a letter of transmittal to the funding organization.
+Office of Sponsored Projects will check the proposal, route it to the appropriate safety review committees if necessary, and then route it to the Business Manager, the Chief Research and Innovation Officer, and the President.
+The Office of Sponsored Projects will then follow the RFP guideline for proposal distribution and arrange for the delivery of the proposal with a letter of transmittal to the funding organization.

 NOTE: If a proposal, subcontract, or “preproposal” is funded without campus routing and approval, there is no guarantee that the University will recommend acceptance of the award.

-Because all proposals are reviewed to ensure that they are consistent with University policies, the completed proposal should be submitted to OUR at least five working days prior to the submission deadline.
+Because all proposals are reviewed to ensure that they are consistent with University policies, the completed proposal should be submitted to the Office of Sponsored Projects at least five working days prior to the submission deadline.
 If a submitted proposal is found to be inconsistent with University policies or without adequate time for review, the University reserves the right to withdraw the proposal from the funding agency.

 All information requested on the Routing Form should be supplied if at all applicable to a project.
 The Form should explicitly show any institutional resource commitments - both those that would involve new budgeting of operating funds as well as those already budgeted to a Department/Unit.
 The details of any in-kind matching should be shown.
 Requests for matching funding commitments should be submitted in writing, discussed, and approved by appropriate University administrators prior to finalization of the proposal.
 All applicable account numbers for matching commitments should be provided.
 Approved requests for matching commitments will be considered as budget items as part of the University budgeting process.
 Non-Departmentally budgeted matching funds should also be shown.